neilime/zf2-assets-bundle/README.md

     - string cachePath : cache directory absolute path, you can use the "@zfRootPath" constant corresponding to current working directory.
 Default "@zfRootPath/public/cache".
     - string assetPath : assets directory absolute path, allows you to define relative path for assets config.
 You can use the constant "@zfRootPath" corresponding to current working directory.
 Default "@zfRootPath/public".
     - string cacheUrl : cache directory base url, you can use the constant "@zfBaseUrl" corresponding to application base url .
 Default "@zfBaseUrl/assets/cache/".
-    - array imgExt : Put here all images extensions to be cached.
-Default array('png','gif','cur').
+    - array mediaExt : Put here all medias extensions to be cached.
+Default array('png','gif','cur','ttf').

 2. Modules :